-3. PUBLIC PARTICIPATION STRATEGIES AND METHODS
+3. 0 PUBLIC PARTICIPATION STRATEGIES AND METHODS

-PVTA recognizes that different types of decisions have different impact for customers and the public.
+PVTA recognizes that different types of decisions have different impacts for customers and the public.
 Therefore, PVTA attempts to scale its public participation activities relative to the potential impact of changes that are being considered.
 Criteria include: the scale of a proposal (typically regional, municipal, or neighborhood); the level or frequency of the potential impact; and the short- and long-term financial impacts for customers, taxpayers, and PVTA itself.

-This section describes the public participation strategies and methods are that are available to PVTA.
+This section describes the public participation strategies and methods that are available to PVTA.
 These are selected and implemented on the best judgment of PVTA staff and Advisory Board members with respect to the criteria above.
 PVTA also recognizes that public participation can be a fluid process, and that outreach measures may be added or altered, depending on the scale of a proposal's impact and changes in the level of public interest.

-3.1 Internet Communication
+3.1 Web-Based Communication

 The PVTA's website (www.pvta.com) is the agency's primary channel for public information and participation.
-All relevant news and information about bus schedules, van services, planning projects, agency governance, compliance with regulations, employment opportunities, vital documents related to service benefits, and many other topics are posted on this website.
-Importantly, the "News" and "Upcoming Meetings" pages are updated whenever a new meeting or event is scheduled.
+All relevant news and information about bus schedules, van and para-transit services, planning projects, agency governance, compliance with regulations, employment opportunities, vital documents related to service benefits, and many other topics are posted on this website.
+Importantly, the main page as well as "Alerts" and "Meeting Notices" pages are updated whenever a new meeting or event is scheduled.